wmayner/pyphi/docs/examples/index.rst

 properties of our network, we can access all the intermediate quantities and structures that are calculated in the course of arriving at a final |big_phi|
 value by using |compute.big_mip|.
-This returns a nested object, |BigMip|, that contains data about the subsystem's constellation of concepts, cause and effect repertoires, etc.
+This returns a nested object, |BigMip|, that contains data about the subsystem's conceptual structure, cause and effect repertoires, etc.

     >>> mip = pyphi.compute.big_mip(subsystem)

 For instance, we can see that this network has 4 concepts:

-    >>> len(mip.unpartitioned_constellation)
+    >>> len(mip.unpartitioned_ces)
     4

 See the documentation for |BigMip| and |Concept| for more information on these